Frequently Asked Questions

 5. Do I need a username and password to login to the CCSF Wireless Network?

-Yes, you access CCSF Wireless using your CCSF Student or Employee ID number (i.e., W00#), as well as the password (your six digit birthday).
+Yes, you access CCSF Wireless using your CCSF Student or Employee ID number (i.e., W00# or @00 - which is case sensitive - remember what you used when you signed up online), as well as the password (your six digit birthday).
 Each time you log in, you are given a 7-day connection for the particular device you are using, once the 7-day period passed, you will need to re-connect by re-entering your username and password.
 There is no log-out/log-off function.

-If you previously created a custom password and do not remember it, you will need to reset your account, wait overnight and then sign up again for WiFi service.
+If you do not remember it ( which is your birthday, e.g. 031182 ), you will need to reset your password, wait overnight and then sign up again for WiFi service.
 Click this link to Reset Password.

 8. What is CCSF's Network Use Policy?